ansys/pyensight/doc/source/calc_functions.rst

-Computes a scalar, vector, or constant variable, depending on which type was selected, whose value is the mean value of the selected variable over the interval from timestep1 to timestep2.
+Computes a scalar, vector, or constant variable, depending on which type was selected, whose value is the mean value of the selected variable over the interval from time step 1 to time step 2.
 Therefore, the resultant variable is independent of time.
 The temporal mean is the discrete integral of the variable over time (using the **Trapezoidal Rule**) divided by the total time interval.
 Because any derived parts may vary in size over time, this